 This will generate a code snippet, which you can drop into any HTML document at the place where you want the embedded dashboard to appear.

-An embedded dashboard only includes the dashboard's blocks, not its title, configuration buttons or Losant header and footer.
-The image below is a screenshot of a dashboard, where the sections crossed out would not appear if the dashboard were embedded.
+An embedded dashboard only includes the dashboard’s blocks, not its title, configuration buttons or Losant header and footer.
+The image below is a screenshot of a dashboard.
+This is the only content that appears when a dashboard is embedded.

 You may only embed a single block if your dashboard’s access control has been set to

 public.
 To get an embed code, hover over your dashboard block and click the

 This will display a modal where you can set the block’s

 theme properties.
 For your width and height, make sure to enter a valid CSS length attribute (

 You also have the option to email a report based on a dashboard at a recurring interval.
 You can do this under the “Reports” header in the dashboard settings: